 Image Credit: The Goonies (1985) movie poster by Noriyoshi Ohrai

-I have a bit of a reputation.
-Picture a pirate, like One-Eyed Willy (I genuinely can’t see out of my left eye, but that’s another story).
-The kind of leader whose name gets mentioned with a little awe and a little fear.
-Someone who’s bold, strategic and likes to steer their crew into uncharted waters.
+I’ve earned a bit of a reputation.
+Picture a pirate like One-Eyed Willy in The Goonies.
+Bold, strategic, and ready to steer their crew into uncharted waters.
+The kind of leader whose name gets mentioned with a mix of awe and a little fear.
 Known for setting high expectations and pushing people outside their comfort zone, but never abandoning the ship.
 The reward?
-Finding hidden treasures in people that they never knew existed.
+Discovering hidden potential in people they did not know they had.

 The Map Matters

-Leading a team is a lot like searching for treasure with a crew, navigating traps, and discovering hidden gems.
-You know the treasure is there, it’s hidden somewhere in plain sight, but you have to find it.
-The truth is, every high performer on your team has a treasure chest full of rare capabilities, but if we leave them to their own devices, we may never find it (HBR, 2024).
+Leading a team is like hunting for treasure, navigating traps, and finding hidden gems.
+The value is already there.
+Leadership is the decision to go looking for it.
+Every high performer on your team has rare capabilities, but if left to their own devices, they may never surface (HBR, 2024).

-Every treasure hunt needs a map.
-In my experience, that map is all about clarity with roles, accountabilities, and expectations.
+The secret is having a good map.
+In my experience, the map needs to offer clear roles, accountabilities, and expectations.
 When people know what’s expected of them and the boundaries they can explore, they feel empowered to contribute in new ways and continually raise the bar.

 Like never before, we’re experiencing exponential change in how we work and what our customers expect.
-We’re in the eye of the storm, and we need to help our people see beyond what’s right in front of them.
+Without guidance, employees can get stuck in the day-to-day and miss the bigger picture.

 Henry Ford is often credited with saying, ‘If I had asked people what they wanted, they would have said faster horses.’
 The same applies to future leaders, who often can’t see their own potential or how much more they could contribute.
-If we let our crew members just keep doing what they’ve always done well, we’ll never uncover the ideas, innovations, and strategic thinking they’re truly capable of (Forbes, 2025).
+If we let employees keep doing what they’ve always done, we may never see the ideas, innovations, and strategic thinking they can deliver (Forbes, 2025).

 X Marks the Spot

 For me, high expectations are the X on the map.
-They’re the strategic objectives that nudge people beyond what they think is possible, onto the unsteady plank of uncertainty.
-But after setting aspirational goals, we need to keep watch from the crow’s nest—and be ready to steer them away from danger.
+They mark the goals that push people beyond what they think is possible.
+But aspirational goals alone aren’t enough; we also need to prepare them for any headwinds they may face.
 Treasure hunts aren’t successful if the captain abandons the crew halfway through the adventure.

 Here’s what I know.
 Even when people resist being pushed outside their comfort zone, they often look back and feel proud of their accomplishments and new perspective.
-Providing the right scaffolding lets them take risks and grow their confidence.
+The right scaffolding lets them take risks and gain confidence.
 Adam Grant emphasizes in Hidden Potential that leaders must offer structure, support, and guidance to help people stretch their capacity.
 When you ask someone to operate at the next level, you need to be there with them, offering resources, advice, and the occasional nudge (Grant, 2023).

 And the best part?
-They’ll thank you for it.
+They won’t like it at first.
+They’ll thank you later.

 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams